timvw/timvw.github.io/_posts/2020-02-10-terraform-azure-k8s-nginx-letsencrypt.md

 ---
-title: Create a kubernetes cluster on azure with HTTPS ingress using letsencrypt
+title: Leverage Terraform, NGINX Ingress Controller, cert-manager and letsencrypt to quickly create a Kubernetes cluster which can serve webapps over HTTPS.
 author: timvw
 layout: post
 ---
+In this post I demonstrate how easy it has become to create a kubernetes cluster which serves webapplications over HTTPS.

 In order to follow along you should clone the sample code from this [repository](https://github.com/timvw/sample-terraform-azure-k8s-nginx-letsencrypt):